-“We see emotion as nutrition, and a healthy human should have a wide variety” says Journey’s director, Jenovah Chen.
+“We see emotion as nutrition, and a healthy human should have a wide variety” says Jenovah Chen, the director of Journey (2012).

 Journey tells a deliberately generic story: a traveller is guided by visions on a pilgrimage to a distant mountaintop that shines with divine light; hardship and hazard are faced on the path to enlightenment.
-It hews close to the archetypal hero’s journey found in the monomyth – the narrative template for mythologies identified by Joseph Campbell.
+It hews close to the archetypal hero’s journey of the monomyth, the narrative template for mythologies identified by Joseph Campbell.
 Where Journey innovates is in its approach to emotional engagement: our part in this pilgrimage is not limited to physical input.

 Wu wei erh wu pu wei.